Park Lake Creek Subwatershed

 Carlton County, Minnesota

-This ‘Ecological Assessment’ is a close reading of Park Lake, Minnesota, an exercise in landscape literacy that describes the relationship between humans and the land.
+The Park Lake Creek Subwatershed Atlas is an ecological assessment and stewardship plan for the people who care about Park Lake.
+It is a close reading of a place that describes the relationship between humans and the land, and it is an exercise in landscape literacy.
 Landscape literacy is a shared vocabulary used to describe a landscape (Jane Wolff).
 Establishing a shared vocabulary contextualizes Park Lake for the people who care about it and reveals landscape dynamics often concealed underfoot.

 ‘How does Park Lake work?’